elringus/bootsharp/README.md

 }
 ```

 — notice, that all the bindings are specified via just two attributes applied to entry assembly; domain layer is not polluted with JS-specific behaviour, data types or attributes.
-Find full sample here: [Naninovel.Language](https://github.com/Naninovel/Language).

 ## Important Considerations